The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

 We can easily correct the mild dehydration signs by increasing the water intake.
 Here are 10 signs that you should definitely be drinking more water!

-– If you notice an unpleasant odor on your skin, even after a bath or shower, that too is a sign of dehydration.
-This results from an accumulation of toxins in the body.
+If you notice an unpleasant odor on your skin, even after a bath or shower, that too is a sign of dehydration.
+These symptoms are simply results of an accumulation of toxins in the body.

 2. Severe symptoms of dehydration